diku-dk/hpps-e2020-pub/README.md

 You will be using a Unix command line and Unix tools for much of the course.
 [See the Unix software guide.](unix.md)

+See also [this guide on the GDB debugger](http://beej.us/guide/bggdb/), which is a very useful tool for debugging C programs.

 ## People

 The teachers are